ainsleydev/website/content/guidelines/_index.md

 ## Purpose

-These guidelines serve multiple purposes:
+These guidelines serve multiple functions:

-- **Consistency**: Establish common patterns and conventions across projects.
+- **Consistency**: Write common habits and conventions in projects.
-- **Quality**: Promote best practices that lead to maintainable, testable code.
+- **Quality**: Promote best practices that lead to testable, maintainable code.
-- **Onboarding**: Help new developers and AI agents understand our coding standards.
+- **Onboarding**: Help new developers and AI agents learn our coding standards.
-- **Collaboration**: Create a shared language for code reviews and technical discussions.
+- **Collaboration**: Develop a shared vocabulary for technical conversation and code review.

 ## General Principles